RobotMermaid/MarcoPolo/README.md

 An app that tells you who's home through the router

 # Summary
 Devices can be used to monitor the activity of people in an environment.
-This tool will monitor a Xfinity router for the attached devices and provide a notification framework.
-This iteration makes requests to web APIs when devices are added and remved from the network.
+This tool monitors an Xfinity router for the attached devices and provides a notification framework.
+This iteration makes requests to web APIs when devices are added and removed from the network.
 Later versions will have a web API to connect IoT displays.

 # Goals
 Monitor network attached devices via Ruby deamon on a raspberry pi.
 When a device is added or removed from the network send notifications to configured APIs.